nanbando/core/docs/usage.rst

 - ``php nanbando.phar restore`` - restore a local backup
 - ``php nanbando.phar push`` - push backups to remote storage
-- ``php nanbando.phar fetched`` - fetch a backup on a different machine to restore it there
+- ``php nanbando.phar fetch`` - fetch a backup on a different machine to restore it there